dariooddenino/purescript-simple-ajax/README.md

 The different types of error (`Error`, `ForeignError` and `ResponseFormatError`) are put together in a `Variant`.

+There are two type alias:
+- `HTTPError` containing the common http errors
+- `AjaxError` which extends `HTTPError` to add json parsing errors

 By using that library's function, it's possible to match on them:

 ```purs